multi-learn/muppi_neurips/docs/dataset.rst

 Subcell location view:
 ----------------------
 | "Subcell_Location.txt" file, and "View1” in the hdf5 file.
-| (9577 examples, 33 features)
+| (10203 examples, 50 features)

-| Cell localization data by Immunofluorescence for 9577 proteins, has been gathered from the Human Protein Atlas (HPA).
+| Cell localization data by Immunofluorescence for 10203 proteins, has been gathered from the Human Protein Atlas (HPA).
 | Source: https://www.proteinatlas.org/about/download (file subcellular_location.tsv.zip)

-- 33 Cell compartments -float-
+- 50 Cell compartments -float-
 The presence of a protein in a given cell compartment is described by five levels of confidence: Enhanced, Supported, Approved, Uncertain and None.
 These confidence levels are translated into probabilities ranging from 0 to 1.

 Tissue Expression view:
 -----------------------
 | "Tissue_Expression.txt" file, and "View2” in the hdf5 file.
-| (12686 examples, 62 features)
+| (13351 examples, 50 features)

-| This view collects RNAseq data for 13318 proteins in 62 tissues.
+| This view collects RNAseq data for 13351 proteins in 50 tissues.
 It represents consensus RNAseq data of three datasets: HPA, Gtex and Fantom.
 For a protein in a given tissue, the expression level stored in the view is the highest among the three datasets.
 | Source: https://www.proteinatlas.org/about/download  (file rna_tissue_consensus.tsv.zip)

-- 62 Tissues -float-
+- 50 Tissues -float-
 Values are the normalized consensus expression levels.

 PPInetwork Embedding view:
 --------------------------
-| "SDNE_PPInetwork.txt" file, and "View3” in the hdf5 file.
+| "SAGE_PPInetwork.txt" file, and "View3” in the hdf5 file.
-| (13679 examples, 128 features)
+| (13683 examples, 128 features)

-- This view was generated with a Graph Embedding algorithm (SDNE, for Structural deep network embedding [3]) with as input the PPI network, via the OpenNE library (https://github.com/thunlp/OpenNE).
-The obtained matrix is 13679x128, with the 13679 proteins described by a vector of 128 floats.
+- This view was generated with a Graph Embedding algorithm (Graph SAGE [3]) with as input the PPI network and topology informations as node attributes, via the Pytorch Geometric library (https://pytorch-geometric.readthedocs.io/en/latest/).
+The obtained matrix is 13683x128, with the 13683 proteins described by a vector of 128 floats.

 Gene Ontology view:
 -------------------
 | "Gene_Ontology_BP.txt" file, and "View4” in the hdf5 file.
-| (12376 examples, 12284 features) ou version light : (12376, 7034)
+| (12422 examples, 10817 features) ou version light : (12422, 6081)
 | "Gene_Ontology_CC.txt" file, and "View5” in the hdf5 file.
-| (12869 examples, 1756 features) ou version light : (12869, 929)
+| (13005 examples, 1743 features) ou version light : (13005, 896)
 | "Gene_Ontology_MF.txt" file, and "View6” in the hdf5 file.
-| (12709 examples, 3602 features) ou version light : (12709, 1423)
+| (13220 examples, 3746 features) ou version light : (13220, 1433)

 - This view describes 3 tables (one for each sub-graph GO: Cellular Component (CC), Biological Process (BP) and Molecular Function (MF)) with as index the PPI proteins, and as columns the GO Term of the sub-graph.
 For a given protein, a 1 indicates the protein is annotated for this GO Term or this GO Term is an ancestor of a protein annotated GO Term..
 The other columns are filled with 0's.
 To define ancestors of a GO Term, the relationships taken into account are "is a", "part of" file, and "regulates".
 Perfectly identical columns are merged into one, as well as their column names.
 Thus three identical columns A, B, and C will be merged into one: A_B_C, containing the same information as the first three.
 | The file that lists the GO annotations for each protein :